Juma Genaro

-Jumaa Jenaro Awad (born 28 February 1988) is a South Sudanese international footballer who plays as a goalkeeper.
+Jumaa Jenaro Awad (born 28 February 1986) is a South Sudanese footballer who plays as a goalkeeper.

 When South Sudan gained independence from Sudan, his club, Hay Al Wadi SC, had difficulty extending Genaro's contract as he was now considered a foreign player.
 As a result, he signed a contract with Al-Kober, and was seconded to Al-Hilal.

-He made his debut versus Uganda on 10 July 2012.
+He made his debut for South Sudan against Uganda on 10 July 2012.